- November 16, 2017

 10.The accountant speak your language

 At the last question is ask yourself If you are not a genious when it comes to financial argot, your accountant needs to understand this and be able to communicate with you in a clear and pithy manner.
 The accountant should not be the only one who understands where your company stands financially.

-To get support for any other issues, you can talk to our QuickBooks support team.
+To get any help for any other issues, you can talk to our QuickBooks Payroll Support team.
 They will definitely guide you to resolve the specific issue.
-Dial our toll-free number 1 888 883 9555 to start the conversation.
+Dial our toll-free number +1 888 883 9555 to start the conversation.